 There’s no doubt that the screening of staff, including the running of criminal background checks, is required as a minimum level of due diligence.
-(See our resources page for articles on the types of criminal background checks, differences between vendors, and list of vendors.)
+(See our resources page for articles on the types of criminal background checks, differences between vendors, and a list of vendors.)
 However, it’s not enough to merely run background checks on your staff.
-The vast majority of sexual predators have never been caught so don’t have a criminal background that could be detected by running a background check.
-This is why, in my opinion, background checks must be supplemented with awareness training for administrators, staff, and parents, along with the adoption of certain policies and procedures that make incidents less likely to occur.
+Approximately 95% of sexual predators have never been caught and don’t have a criminal history that could be detected by running a background check.
+As a result, efforts that concentrate almost solely on running criminal background checks are misplaced and do nothing to protect youth against the 95% of predators who don’t have a criminal history.
+This is why background checks must be supplemented with awareness training for administrators, staff, and parents, along with the adoption of certain policies and procedures that make incidents less likely to occur.

 The widespread nature of abuse/molestation in churches, schools, not for profits, youth sports.

 According to media accounts, court cases, and insurance company claims departments, abuse and molestation is widespread throughout society in churches, schools, day cares, nonprofits, and youth sports.
 Sexual predators operating in youth sports programs were first brought to light in 1999 by a Sports Illustrated cover article and by an ESPN special report.